infinityworks/101-Sessions/sessions/GraphQL-100/101/2-GraphQL/README.md

 ```

-Return an instace of a user
+Return an instance of a user
 ```
 {
   getUser(id:1) {